 The other option is to go to the official viewing platform (labeled as “Flying Horse Viewpoint” on Maps.me) and pay the extremely overpriced entry fee of 60 RMB (about $9).
 Once inside it’s pretty much just a big platform with a bunch of white stupas.
 But if you want to get inside this viewpoint without paying anything and are willing to walk a little there is another way in.

 At the main bend in the road in town is a resort called “High Mountain Resort-Deqin” (Regalla resort and spa on Maps.me).
-Take the small road to the left of the resort.
+Take the small road to the left (when facing it) of the resort.
 Just before you get to the Sadingna hostel take a dirt path on your right (looks like it’s a broken line on Maps.me).
 Follow this dirt path up until it intersects with a paved road on top of a short steep dirt bank.
 (This area may change in the future and if there’s any confusion you can ask the people at the Sadingna Hostel, labeled as “sa ding na guo ji qing nian lu she” on Maps.me…yeah it’s a mouthful)

 Once on the paved road take a right and walk for about ten minutes.
 You’ll see a bunch of prayer flags.
 This is where I took the main picture of Feilaisi.
 You will also see the mountains from here.
 The paved road winds around to the right and ends up at the back of the viewing platform.